logzio/logzio-k8s/troubleshooting.md

 ls -ltr
 ```

-This command should present you a list of your log files and their symlinks.
-It should look something like this:
+This command should present you a list of your log files and their symlinks, for example:

 ```shell
 some-log-file.log -> /var/log/pods/file_name.log